Billy at the Union Theatre

 Keith Ramsey never once left the stage.
 He is a tour de force: his bouncing, energetic and borderline manic performance was cheeky in all the right places, while womanising and dishonest in the rest.
 Ramsay kept the performance afloat and alive while the mini orchestra sealed the deal, giving this production its soul and making it a wonderful experience for all.

 Billy is on at the Union Theatre until 29th June 2013.
-For more information and to book, visit here.
+For further information or to book visit the theatre’s website here.